Atlas Public Schools Home

 A Place to Thrive

-Atlas Elementary is a new school for curious, creative, and compassionate kids.
+Atlas Elementary is a school for curious, creative, and compassionate kids.
 Located in the heart of St. Louis, we offer pre-kindergarten through fourth grade for the 2024-2025 school year.
-As our students grow, we will too by adding a grade level each year until we are a K-5 school.
+As our students grow, we will too by adding a grade level each year until we are a PreK-8 school.

 At Atlas, we instill a love of learning in our kids while empowering them to build a healthy future for themselves, our community, and the world.
 We believe children learn best through authentic, hands-on experiences.
 Our integrated approach to teaching helps our students make real-world connections and ignites their imaginations.